mailong25/self-supervised-speech-recognition/README.md

 # Vietnamese speech recognition with Wav2Vec and Wav2letter
 This repository contains pre-trained models for automatic speech recognition.
-You can quickly make predictions by using:
+After downloading pre-trained models and installing dependencies, you can quickly make predictions by using:

 ```
 from stt import Transcriber